6 Captains Log still.png

 She wasn’t wrong.

-Day one of Story Ark was supposed to be easy, a trial run for longer, harder, harsher exposure to the elements, to solitude, to the rigours of investigative research in the most off-grid conditions.
+Day one of Story Ark was supposed to be easy, a trial run for longer, harder, harsher exposure to the elements, to solitude, to living out of a tent from time to time, to the rigours of investigative research in the most off-grid conditions.

-Our first stop was a camp site in the Biedouw Valley in the Cedarberg, about four hours’ drive north-east of Cape Town.
-We should have arrived by mid-afternoon.
-Alas, the sun was bloating on the horizon but no less foul-tempered when the van tiptoed down the sandstone-y road and onto the cropped lawns next to a river which, if nearby rock paintings are to be believed, show that foragers were bedding down here a good two or three thousand years ago.
+When we finally dropped anchor at our first stop, a camp site in the Biedouw Valley in the Cederberg, it should have been mid-afternoon.
+Alas, the sun was bloating on the horizon but no less foul-tempered.
+The van tiptoed down the sandstone-y road and onto the cropped lawns next to a river which, if nearby rock paintings are to be believed, show that foragers were bedding down here a good two or three thousand years ago.
 It was good to join the club.

 At reception, I hoofed away some overly zealous house dogs, and made an executive decision.
 Bugger the tent idea.
 After such a hellish day, we were taking a chalet.

-Little Mouse, the chief navigator and plucky comic relief, was unrecognisable on the first night.
+The cat called Mouse, the chief navigator and plucky comic relief, was unrecognisable on the first night.
 She wouldn’t leave my side, sticking to my heel and yelling with nerve-jangling ferocity whenever I took a step anywhere.
 In spite of her irrepressible spirit, even she needed reassurance that the world wasn’t coming undone.
-I couldn’t give her any assurances at the time.
+I couldn’t give her any assurances.
 I still can’t.

 What the hell had I done?